mccroare/fyp-mnd-enrolment-web-app/README.md

 This repo includes the application folder with MVC files for an MND Clinical Trial Enrolment web application.

-Web application was developed using the CodeIgniter web development framework connected to a MySQL database.
+The web application was developed using the CodeIgniter web development framework and connected to a MySQL database.